 The biggest problem with students starting new nonprofits is their short half-life.
 High school students who found nonprofits frequently abandon them when they graduate and go off to college.
-This is inevitable; while some may be carried on past the founders graduation, most up and coming students will want to found nonprofits of their own, and gain the same prestige and recognition in turn.
+This is inevitable; while some may be carried on past the founder’s graduation, most up and coming students want to found nonprofits of their own, and gain the same prestige and recognition in turn.

 The second problem, which is specific to nonprofits, is that when students start and abandon a nonprofit, they often do more harm than good to the groups their nonprofit is aimed at helping.
-Successfully impacting the lives of the underprivileged often requires a long and concerted effort to produce real change, and a nonprofit with a built-in expiration date is less likely to produce lasting change in the communities it is meant to help.
+Successfully impacting the lives of the underprivileged often requires a long and concerted effort to produce real change, and a nonprofit with a built-in expiration date is less likely to produce lasting change in the communities it is meant to assist.

 In addition, these new formed nonprofits frequently compete with older and more established organizations for recognition, funding, and volunteer hours.
 By dividing limited resources, and trying to fill the same niche, existing nonprofits are less able to help the same group of people.

-While nonprofits are not intrinsically worthless as activities, there are problems that mean they are not the silver bullet that many expect, and founding a nonprofit is rarely worth it for high school students.
+While nonprofits are not intrinsically worthless as activities, these are problems that mean they are not the silver bullet that many expect, and founding a nonprofit is rarely worth it for high school students.